 Cemeteries: Catholic, Anglican and Chinese at Tambaroora, Significance: Exceptional(Pg.49)

 The cemetery is sited on the western side of a creek or gully known as either Moonlight Creek or Moonlight Gully, there is a difference of opinion between some of the local residents as to the correct name of the feature.
 Moonlight Gully is recorded on some geographical maps as being located to the west of the cemetery approximately 900 metres.
+The gully was formerly known as Burying Ground Gully as the Roman Catholic Cemetery is also located this area.

 Access to the Cemetery